Alecadabra/UCP/README.md

-# Unix and C Programming (Curtin University 2019)
+# Unix and C Programming

-Part of my Computer Science degree at Curtin University.
+Part of my Computer Science degree at Curtin University in 2019.
 My final mark was 88%.

 There's no proper commit history because it wasn't developed using GitHub.